nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deleteEvent INDEX`

 * Removes the event at the specified `INDEX`.
-* The index refers to the index number shown in the displayed event list
+* The `INDEX` refers to the index number shown in the displayed event list.
-* The index must be a positive integer 1, 2, 3, …, and it must be within the range of the event list index.
+* The `INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
 This command is invalid if `INDEX` is a non-positive integer.

 Examples:
 * `deleteEvent 2` after listing all events with `listEvents` deletes the event at index 2
-* `deleteEvent 7` after listing all events with `listEvents` deletes the event at index 7

 ### Listing all events: `listEvents`